 Participants in New Metrics for Success work together on solutions to the big challenges that face Australian education and partner schools.
 These challenges vary but often stem from the traditional organisation of learning, which includes:

-- use of standardised testing in narrow areas of attainment to determine overall success
+- use of standardised testing in narrow areas of attainment to determine overall success; and

 - timetables organised around short time periods of instruction provided principally by subject experts.